EpicMarkH/git-lab/answers.md

 The answer and README md files are in the repository but the content within the files are not present.
 }
 commit update2

+Answer 10
+{
+Yes the updates i made were here were reflected in my local copy }

+Answer 11
+{
+Yes the updates I made in my local copy were reflected here }